Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 • Dispatch scheduling is a better match for the NINA Advanced Sequencer and its approach to automation and triggers/interrupts.

 The Planning Engine executes a series of steps to pick the best target to image at the moment and then schedule the applicable exposures for that target.
-It operates in phases and in the end, produces a Target Plan.
+It operates in phases and in the end, produces a Scheduler Plan.

-A Target Plan is either:
+A Scheduler Plan is either:

 Plan 1

-• Slew and center on Target 1
+• Slew, center, and optional rotate to Target 1

-• Optional instructions for ‘Before New Target’
+• Optional instructions for ‘Before New Target’ (executed immediately after the slew/center)

-• Take planned exposures
+• Take exposure

 • Optional instructions for ‘After Each Target’